TotallyInformation/node-red-contrib-uibuilder/README.md

 The UI should then be available at the chosen path.
 The default would normally be <http://localhost:1880/uibuilder>
 (if default Node-RED and node settings are used).

+For information on what to do next, see the [Getting Started](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Getting-Started) WIKI page.

 _[back to top](#contents)_